Get insider access

 5. Best Lower Mid-Range TV For Xbox Series X

-If you'd like the Sony X93L/X93CL or LG B3 OLED but are tight on money, you can safely step down to the best lower mid-range TV for the Xbox Series X that we've tested, the Hisense U7K.
+If you'd like the Sony BRAVIA 9 QLED or LG B4 OLED but are looking to save some money, you can safely step down to the best lower mid-range TV for the Xbox Series X that we've tested, the Hisense U7N.
 It's dimmer than the Sony, with worse contrast, but it has almost the same feature set.
-Plus, it's still bright enough for a very good HDR experience, and its contrast is excellent overall, so it looks great when gaming in a dark room.
-It has fantastic reflection handling, so it handles very bright rooms well.
-It has a good local dimming solution to emphasize highlights and further improve the TV's contrast.
-It's also a very colorful TV, so it's very pleasant to watch in any context.
+Plus, it's still bright enough for a very good HDR experience.
+Its contrast is excellent overall, so it looks great when gaming in a dark room.
+The TV has fantastic reflection handling, so it handles very bright rooms well.
+It looks great in a dark room, as it has a good local dimming solution to emphasize highlights and further improve the TV's contrast.
+It's also a very colorful TV, making it very pleasant to watch in any context.

-Unfortunately, its viewing angle is narrow, so it's best viewed directly in front.
+Unfortunately, its viewing angle is narrow, so it's best viewed from the front.
 Thankfully, its response time is excellent, making it an enticing option for gamers hoping to save money on a great TV.
 It has superbly low input lag and offers an extremely responsive gaming experience.
-And just like the higher-end Sony TV and the LG B3 OLED, it has two HDMI 2.1 bandwidth ports, but here, each port is capable of up to 4k @ 144Hz, alongside full VRR and ALLM support.
-Furthermore, it has full 120Hz Dolby Vision support, a great feature for a lower mid-range model.
+Just like the higher-end Sony and LG options, it has two HDMI 2.1 bandwidth ports, with each capable of up to 4k @ 144Hz.
+Furthermore, it supports VRR, and it has 120Hz Dolby Vision support, so it's fully compatible with the Xbox Series X.

 See our review